VladPetrariu/WhatsTheScore-Preview/README.md

 ## What it is

-WhatsTheScore? turns any recurring friend-group competition — pool nights, chess matches, Mario Kart, Catan, Monopoly — into a real **ranked ladder**.
+WhatsTheScore? turns any recurring friend-group competition like pool nights, chess matches, Mario Kart, Catan, Monopoly, into a real **ranked ladder**.
 Every game you log moves players up or down a 24-tier system inspired by competitive games (Iron → Bronze → … → Immortal).
 Friends join your ladder via a 6-character invite code, and the leaderboard updates live for everyone.

 It's the "rank up" loop from your favorite competitive game, but for the games you and your friends actually play in person.